-Trademarks Areas of Special Sovereignty
+Trademarks in Areas with Special Sovereignty

 As a general rule, registered trademarks will only be recognized in the country where they are registered.
 However, many countries have territories (territorial dependencies) where a country’s law is completely recognized, only partially recognized, or may even have complete autonomy when it comes to intellectual property or trademark matters.